mvysny/mvysny.github.io/_posts/2022-5-12-on-complexity.md

 WebSphere, congratulations - now you need to purchase trainings and consultants from IBM in order to survive with WebSphere.

+> E.W.Dijkstra: "Simplicity is a great virtue but it requires hard work to
+> achieve it and education to appreciate it.
+And to make matters worse: complexity sells better."

 It's easy to introduce complexity but hard to get rid of it.

 Complexity kills maintainability.
 If you can't understand the code, you can't fix